matthewsot/ecrit-core/Design/Text Manipulation/Transformations.md

 }
 ```

-## removeNode
+## removeChild
 The removeNode action removes the specified node from its parent.
+Note that

 ```
 {